Abhisek-Dash-Official/OtakuAdda-AnimeStreamingWeb/README.md

 ## 🙏 Acknowledgments

-- **Anime Database**: Thanks to various google for providing comprehensive data of animes
+- **Anime Database**: Thanks to Google and other sources for providing comprehensive anime data.
 - **Contributors**: Youtube tutorials and documentations

 ---